Best Way to Keep Attic Cool – 7 Energy Efficient Ways

 Ventilation can either be passive or active.
 Passive ventilation relies on vents and thermal buoyancy (the expansion & rising of heated air and the relative density of cold air) to cool attics.
 On the other hand, active ventilation relies on the forceful movement of heated air by attic fans.
 And with a solar attic fan, you may use the heat from the sun to solve the same problem it creates.

 A cooling system such as an air conditioner relies on a coolant to transfer heat from the air in the attic outdoors.
-While the degree of attic cooling with such a system is very significant, the energy bills may also be huge.
+While the degree of attic cooling with such a system is significant, the energy bills may also be huge.

-In the absence of proper passive ventilation, air will absorb heat, become heated, accumulate in your attic, and raise the temperature rapidly.
+Without proper passive ventilation, air will absorb heat, become heated, accumulate in your attic, and raise the temperature rapidly.

 While wind drives passive ventilation in an attic space by pushing hot air out the vent, thermal buoyancy works thus: